Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - Chromecast With Google TV

-If it is essential, you should check that a particular app supports Atmos on a specific device.
+Check that a particular app supports Atmos on a specific device if essential.
 Some apps will play Atmos on some devices and not others.
+Here is a helpful guide describing which apps provide Atmos on which device.

-Music is traditionally recorded in stereo – or 2-channel audio.
-However, there is an emerging market for releasing music in immersive Atmos audio.
+Dolby Atmos music is an interesting new development for Atmos audio.
+Traditionally music is recorded in stereo – or 2-channel audio.
+However, an emerging market for releasing music in immersive Atmos audio is emerging.

 You can find Atmos music tracks on many of the popular music streaming services, such as: